-Brigham Young University-Hawai'i is committed to a policy of nondiscrimination in relation to race, color, sex, sexual orientation, religion, national origin, ancestry, age, marital status or disability in admissions, access to treatment, or employment in its educational programs or activities.
+Brigham Young University-Hawai'i (BYUH) is committed to a policy of nondiscrimination on the basis of race, color, sex (including pregnancy), religion, national origin, ancestry, age, disability, genetic information, or veteran status in admissions, employment, or in any of its educational programs or activities.

-Title IX of the education amendments of 1972 prohibits sex discrimination against any participant in an educational program or activity that receives federal funds, including Federal loans and grants.
-Title IX also covers student-to-student sexual harassment.
+University policy and Title IX of the Education Amendments of 1972 prohibits sexual harassment and other forms of sex discrimination against any participant in an educational program or activity at BYUH, including student-to-student sexual harassment.

-The following individual has been designated to handle inquiries regarding BYUH compliance with Title IX:
+The following individual has been designated to handle reports of sexual harassment and other inquiries regarding BYUH compliance with Title IX:

 Debbie Hippolite-Wright

 Title IX Coordinator

-Vice President of Student Development and Life
+Vice President of Student Development & Life

-Lorenzo Snow Administrative Building
+Lorenzo Snow Administration Building

-55-220 Kulanui St.
+55-220 Kulanui Street

-Laie, HI 96762
+Laie, Hawaii 96762

-Office Phone: 808-675-3799 E-Mail: titleix@byuh.edu
+Office Phone: 808-675-4819

-Sexual Harassment Hotline: 808-780-8875
+E-Mail: debbie.hippolite.wright@byuh.edu Sexual Harassment Hotline: 808-780-8875